TristanWojtasDev/WorkoutLogger/workoutlogger.client/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Main Pieces and Flow of the Application

+## Flow Overview

+### Angular Client Boots Up
+The app starts, loads `AppModule`, and renders `AppComponent`, which displays `LoginComponent`.

+### Displaying the Login Form
+`LoginComponent` renders a login form.
+On submit, it calls `AuthService` to authenticate via the backend API.

+### Displaying the Exercise Form
+After successful login, `LoginComponent` updates its UI to show the workout creation form and a list of workouts, fetched via `AuthService`.